DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Traveling to Iceland in March is one of the best times to go if you want to see snow, hike glaciers, and get a glimpse of the Northern Lights.

-Knowing what to pack for Iceland can be a challenge, because it’s cold, windy, and activities can range from city life, to swimming, to all sorts of adventurous outdoor activities.
+Knowing what to pack for Iceland can be a challenge because the weather is cold and windy, and activities range from city life and swimming, to adventurous outdoor activities.

-Thankfully, we’ve created a comprehensive list of both what to wear and what to pack to make your Iceland vacation easy to plan and an unforgettable experience!
+Thankfully, we’ve created a comprehensive list of what to pack to make your Iceland vacation easy to plan and an unforgettable experience!

 Watch this video to find out the right fabrics to layer for winter!